Manvendra Singh Gohil: Biography

 In 2005, Chirantana Bhatt, a young journalist from Vadodara approached Manvendra.
 He confided his sexual orientation and the mental stress he was going through as a closeted gay man to the journalist.
 On 14 March 2006, the story of his coming out made headlines.
 The "coming out" story was first published in the Vadodara edition of Divya Bhaskar, a regional Gujarati language daily of the Bhaskar media group.
 It was covered the next day in all other editions of Bhaskar groups language newspapers like Dainik Bhaskar (Hindi language) and Daily News Analysis (DNA), an English newspaper.
 Soon the news appeared in other English and vernacular newspapers across the country, and became a story that they followed up in their gossip and society pages for several weeks afterward.
 The people of Rajpipla were shocked: Manvendra was burnt in effigy and publicly jeered and heckled.
 His family accused him of bringing dishonor and disowned him soon after.

 He appeared as a guest on The Oprah Winfrey Show on 24 October 2007.
 He was one of three persons featured in the show entitled 'Gay Around the World'.
 He inaugurated the Euro Pride gay festival in Stockholm, Sweden, on 25 July 2008.

 He featured in a BBC Television series, Undercover Princes, screened on BBC Three in the UK in January 2009 which documented his search for a British boyfriend in Brighton.

 Since July 2010, he has served as editor of the gay male-centric print magazine Fun, which is published in Rajpipla.

-In July 2013, Manvendra married an American man named Cecil "DeAndre" Richardson (née Hilton), a Macy's cosmetics employee for Origins, hailing from Albany, Oregon, and living in Seattle.
+In July 2013, Manvendra married an American man named Cecil "DeAndre" Richardson (né Hilton), a Macy's cosmetics employee for Origins, hailing from Albany, Oregon, and living in Seattle.

 In January 2021, the false news of him, along with 50 members of the transgender community, joining the Bharatiya Janata Party was circulated.